gadeuneo/wiki-comps-2020/start_dates_doc.md

 ## __Chinese University of Hong Kong conflict: 2019-11-11__

 Based off of when initial aggressions occurred with the police at Chinese University of Hong Kong.
-Article below is cited to this date.
+Article from *South China Morning Post* below is cited to this date.

 https://www.scmp.com/news/hong-kong/politics/article/3037262/tear-gas-fired-campuses-first-time-student-protesters

 ## __Death of Chow Tsz-lok: 2019-11-08__

-The article cited below's publication date is on November 8, 2019 which states "A university student who suffered a severe brain injury after he fell from a car park early on Monday near an area of confrontation between protesters and police died on *Friday morning*."
+The article from *South China Morning Post* cited below's publication date is on November 8, 2019 which states "A university student who suffered a severe brain injury after he fell from a car park early on Monday near an area of confrontation between protesters and police died on *Friday morning*."
 Friday morning is referring to the date of publication.

 https://www.scmp.com/news/hong-kong/politics/article/3036833/hong-kong-student-who-suffered-severe-brain-injury-after